Alexander-1x1x1x1/CTF-Task-2025/README.md

 ## 📍 Flag Locations

-Each user has a "flag" in their account info shown on the `/account` page.
+One account on the `/account` page has s flag.

 ## 📰 News